gbafana25/air-monitor/README.md

 - sitename in `where` not needed (avg numbers from all sources)
 - in `where`, between specifier can be changed `(CURRENT_TIMESTAMP - INTERVAL '2' DAY)`

-# TODO
-- figure out how to show negative data points (SO2, PM2.5) (add stop value to `numpy.arange`?)
-    - not as important, since these values don't show up that often
-    - averaging now somewhat fixes it